pnp/List-Formatting/column-samples/approval-status-icon-color/README.md

 ## View requirements

-- `approval-status-icon-color-content-approval.json` can be applied to the Approval Status column when content approval is set as required.
+- **approval-status-icon-color-content-approval.json** can be applied to the Approval Status column with  the internal column name of `_ModerationStatus` when content approval is set as required.
-- `approval-status-icon-color-with-approvals.json` can be applied to the Approval Status column of the "Travel requests with approvals" and "Content scheduler with approvals" in list templates.
+- **approval-status-icon-color-with-approvals.json** can be applied to the Approval Status column with the internal column name `_ApprovalStatus` in the list templates "Travel Request with Approval" and "Content Scheduler with Approval".

 ## Sample